Yandex Cloud

 • Create a service account

-• Create a network and configure the security group
+• Create a cloud network and subnet

 • Create a VM with MongoDB